simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 For example, if you're a business owner, security awareness training can involve educating your employees about phishing attacks and how to recognize them.
 This knowledge empowers them to avoid falling victim to such threats.

-Remember, in the ever-evolving landscape of digital security, staying informed and well-prepared is the key to maintaining a strong defense.
+Remember, in the rapidly changing landscape of digital security, staying informed and well-prepared is the key to maintaining a strong defense.
 A vigilant and trained team can be the difference between thwarting an attack and suffering a breach.

 By continuously elevating security awareness, you're arming yourself with the knowledge and skills needed to safeguard your digital realm effectively.